decentralised-dataexchange/data-exchange-agreements/docs/datadisclosure-agreement-specification.md

 In a data exchange ecosystem, there are a number of agreements that are required to legally validate data exchanges.
 This chapter introduces various data exchange agreements (DEXA) and the relationships that exist between organisations and individuals, depending on their roles in different personal data usage scenarios.
 The various agreements involved can be classified into four broad categories as shown in Figure 2 below.
 These are agreements between:

-1. an individual and an organisation,
+1. An individual and an organisation,
-2. two organisations (DS and DUS),
+2. Two organisations (DS and DUS),
-3. an organisation and its supplier and
+3. An organisation and its supplier and
-4. two individuals
+4. Two individuals

 ![](images/data-exchange-landscape.svg)
 *Figure 2.
 Data exchange agreement landscape*